 Looking at the issue with a bird’s-eye view, it is clear that there are some benefits worth considering.
 Brain training is great for the young and the elderly.
 While positive effects for the rest of us are more difficult to achieve, and less likely to occur, they do exist and can be achieved with relatively little effort.

 This is the real question regarding brain training: ‘how much time and effort does it cost, compared to the possible benefits?’
-We already know that the odds of improving important cognitive function through brain training are moderate – you’re not going to become a genius – but you might keep your mind sharper and help your long-term intelligence trajectory.
+We already know that the odds of improving important cognitive function through brain training are moderate, so you’re not going to become a genius overnight!

-However, the effort required is almost nothing.
+However, the effort required to reap the possible benefits of brain training is almost nothing.
 Effective brain training takes 5 to 15 minutes each day, with relatively interesting and enjoyable challenges.
 Of course, it can seem difficult to squeeze in the time to do so.
 But just consider the amount of time you spend in a day by watching television, YouTube videos, or any other unproductive pastime.
 Imagine the results if you instead dedicated a little of that time to brain training!

 Megan is a freelance writer who loves to share recipes and write about women’s health and beauty.